 CAMPBELL HAIR PIPES AND COLONIAL ENTANGLEMENTS

 Since the Spring of 2017, I have worked with a collection currently housed at the Peabody Museum of Archaeology and Ethnology (PMAE) known as the "Campbell Wampum Factory" assemblage.
 Starting in the late 18th century, the Campbells were a second-generation Irish family living in what is now Park Ridge, NJ.
-They produced various styles of shell beads for sale to fur trade merchants.
+They produced styles of shell beads for sale to fur trade merchants.
 These styles included wampum but also the iconic "hair pipe," made from conch shells that were shipped from the Caribbean to New York as ballast.
 Fur trade companies distributed Campbell hair pipes to regions as far as the Upper Missouri, and their legacy today is best known from Plains-style Native American "breastplates."

 CLASS AT THE MARGINS OF COLONIALISM: